Your child’s ability to think, communicate, and understand through play is vital in cognitive learning.

 Pulling on the sting and seeing the teddy move will encourage that movement and teach toddlers that the toy dog will walk if you pull the string gently.

 There are no drawbacks to playing outside.
 Come rain or shine, there are mountains of learning opportunities outside your four walls to be done, and your child will love every minute.
-Exploring sights and sounds, touching the grass, playing in the sand, feeling the seawater around their ankles, the list is endless when it comes to unstructured play.
+Exploring sights and sounds, touching the grass, playing in the sand, feeling the seawater around their ankles, the list is endless for unstructured play.
 Not only can your toddler play, but they can appreciate the wider world they live in and learn about the outer environment.

-Playing outside also boosts immunity and mood, which contributes to a healthier toddler.
-This in itself extends the ability and frequency to learn as they become robust to nature around them.
-From insect hunting to rolling down grass hills, your toddler’s world is only going to be as big as you make it.
+Playing outside also boosts immunity and mood, contributing to a healthier toddler.
+This extends the ability and frequency to learn as they become robust to nature around them.
+From insect hunting to rolling down grass hills, your toddler’s world will only be as big as you make it.
 The bigger the world, the more opportunities they will have to learn, grow and develop.

 Let Them Take The Lead

 Learn to take a back seat!
 Your children, as their minds and opinions are forming and growing, so are their preferences.
-Whilst you may not be a fan of counting cars in lines or sweeping up the flour in your kitchen after making cupcakes for the 4th time that week, your children are picking and choosing what they love doing, aiding their cognitive development.
+While you may not be a fan of counting cars in lines or sweeping up the flour in your kitchen after making cupcakes for the 4th time that week, your children pick and choose what they love doing, aiding their cognitive development.

 If you allow your child to make their own choices and form opinions for themselves, you are also encouraging independent learning and thinking; learning that is permanent and useful.
 It is up to the parent to create the environment and the child to lead their natural-born curiosity.
 The learning isn’t pressured, and what surrounds them will motivate them.